smalldatalab/docker-ohmage-omh-suite/README.md

 To verify that things are working, you can create an admin user and an end user, and configure a study.
 The following instructions walk you through this setup.

 ## Create admin user
-If you skipped the step to create an admin user when initializing the Postgres database, you'll need to do that now (if you did create an admin user already, skip to next section).
-To create an admin user for yourself, access the database and create a record, as follows.
+First, create an admin user so you can access the Admin Dashboard.
+You can access the database and create a record, as follows.

 1. Connect to server in a terminal.
 1. Run `sudo docker exec -it omh_ohmage-postgres_1 bash` to start a shell on the `ohmage-postgres` container